Get a personalised CPD Certificate for Lectures

-When you join you get over 150 hours of counselling CPD lectures and all carry a valid CPD certificate.
+Join the CPD library and get over 150 hours of counselling CPD lectures and all carry a valid, personalised, CPD certificate.

 Hello, welcome to this bereavement awareness presentation.
 I am Nicola Hughes and I'm going to run through the aims of this presentation.
 They are to gain a deeper understanding of bereavement and loss and our objectives today are to reflect on your own thoughts and feelings about grief and how this may affect your helping.
 We're going to gain an understanding of bereavement theories and how to apply these theories in practice.
 We're also going to consider the factors affecting bereaved people and their possible reactions and we'll end by discussing assessment options and how we actually work with a bereaved client.